 Previous restorations carried out at Freisinger list like a Porsche who’s who: 904s, 906s, 908s and 917s galore with a sprinkling of 962s in there, too.
 Countless 2.7 Carrera RS Tourings and Lightweights, 934s and four-cam 356s and one high mileage Cassis Red 3.2.
 When it comes to road car restoration, Freisinger does not take off, make good and refit: the team simply replaces everything with brand new parts.
 On this car, the list included brand new Fuchs wheels and brand new pinstripe sports trim from a 3.2 Club Sport, a complete set of suspension and brakes and many more bits and pieces.

 The entire restoration was documented in a detailed photographic record.
 Freisinger also converted the car to 3.4-litres using a factory cylinder kit.
-JZM Porsche recently rebuilt the engine and transmission and both are now in as-new condition.
+The engine and transmission were recently rebuilt and both are now in as-new condition.
 The car has completed 300 running-in miles with 700 more to go and it is a wonderful example of how good classic Porsche can be.

 Proper high-mileage Porsches rarely come to market.
 Cherished by their devoted custodians and handed down as heirlooms, they tend to stay in the family.
-This rare piece of Porsche motoring history has been fully rebuilt at great expense and is well worth a look in the JZM showroom.
-Priced at €79,000, I think it makes sense if you’re a romantic like me – being part of this story would be a special experience.
+This rare piece of Porsche motoring history has been fully rebuilt at great expense and is well worth a look.
+Priced at €79,000, perhaps it only makes sense if you’re a romantic like me – being part of this story would be an experience.